AK-Vitae/AK-Vitae/README.md

 # Hi!
 I'm AK

-I'm a student, gamer, somewhat self-taught developer, and a full-time eater.
+I'm a student, gamer, full-time eater, and a somewhat self-taught developer.